Creating Questions That Invite Revelation

 Readiness: Matthew 4:1.
 Find what is wrong in this story.
 See JST.

 Search: Matthew 4:1, 17.
 Look for why Jesus went into the wilderness.

 Search: Matthew 4:3–10.
 Look for what Jesus used to overcome Satan’s temptations.

-Search: David O. McKay said that temptations could be divided into three categories: appetite, pride and vanity, riches and power.
-Read Matthew 4:3–10 and match the following temptations to their categories:
+Search: David O. McKay said that temptations could be divided into three categories: appetite, pride and vanity, and riches and power.
+Read Matthew 4:3–10, and match the following temptations to their categories:

 Matthew 4:3–4 Pride and Vanity